Skip to main content

 On the Bandwidth tab, you can monitor the currently used bandwidth of the selected network adapter.

-You can see the current download and upload speed in bit/s (B/s).
-Depending on the bandwidth used, it is automatically changed to KBit/s (KB/s), MBit/s (MB/s) or GBit/s (GB/s).
-It also shows since when the bandwidth has been measured and how much has been downloaded and uploaded since then.
+The current download and upload speed is displayed in bit/s (B/s) and automatically scales to KBit/s (KB/s), MBit/s (MB/s), or GBit/s (GB/s) depending on the bandwidth in use.
+The view also shows when the measurement started and the total amount downloaded and uploaded since then.

 note

-If you switch to another tool, monitoring will stop and when you switch back, the statistics will be reset and monitoring will continue.
+If you switch to another tool, monitoring stops and the statistics are reset when you switch back.

 Configure